mysociety/la_distance/readme.md

 Key notebooks:

-* [emissions.v1.ipynb](pollution.v1.ipynb) - exploring how the BEIS emissions dataset can be used to compare local authorities.
+* [emissions.v1.ipynb](emissions.v1.ipynb) - exploring how the BEIS emissions dataset can be used to compare local authorities.
 * [deprivation.ipynb](deprivation.ipynb) - exploring how deprivation/density groups authorities, and how this differs from emissions or physical distance.
+* [lookup_demo.ipynb](lookup_demo.ipynb) - Demo of an emissions distance comparison tool (described in the emissions notebook).

 Outputs from these processes are stored in `data\outputs`.
 For each comparison, this contains a file showing the distance (unit is meaningless, but can be used to rank), and a file showing the results of a clustering process.